juliakloiber/superrr/_publications/ding-magazine.md

 hero_img: "/assets/img/static/projects/ding.jpg"
 external_link: ""
 link: '/publication/ding-magazine'
 description: "Ding magazine is a collection of essays and visions of different futures.
-Artists, technologists, designers and many others contributed to this edition of the magazine.
-Ding was developed in collaboration with the Mozilla Foundation."
+There are three issues.
+All published in print and digitally."